ava-labs/subnet-evm/cmd/README.md

 ## Background

 ### Precompiled Contracts
-Precompiles were introduced to Ethereum as a way to solve the problem of allowing complex cryptographic computations to be usable in the EVM without having to deal with EVM overhead.
+Ethereum uses precompiles to efficiently implement cryptographic primitives within the EVM instead of re-implementing the same primitives in Solidity.
 The following precompiles are currently included: ecrecover, sha256, blake2f, ripemd-160, Bn256Add, Bn256Mul, Bn256Pairing, the identity function, and modular exponentiation.

 We can see these precompile mappings from address to function here in the Ethereum vm.